 Intimacy following ostomy surgery very much depends on the nature of the operation you've had.
-For instance temporary or permanent impotence and/or discomfort could be the result if you have had your rectum or bladder removed, although most men have no problems reaching orgasm.
+For instance temporary or permanent impotence and/or discomfort could be the result in case of the removal of the rectum or bladder, although most men have no problems reaching orgasm.

-If you experience impotence you should contact your Stomal Therapy Nurse – there are several options that could help with this problem.
+If you experience impotence you should contact your ostomy care nurse – there are several options to minimize the problem.
 It is important to try and talk openly with your partner about the changes, even if you are feeling self-conscious.

-Try not to shy away from talking to your Stomal Therapy Nurse, who is most likely used to discussing such issues and should be able to help you in many ways, both with advice and with accessories.
+Do not shy away from talking to your ostomy care nurse, who is most likely used to discussing such issues and will be able to help you in many ways, both with advice and with accessories.

 Is there anything I should avoid altogether?

-As a general rule you should talk with your Healthcare Professional about any types sexual activity you should avoid.
+As a general rule you should talk with your doctor about any types sexual activity you should avoid.

 Depending on the reason for your surgery you might need to avoid anal intercourse.
-If you are a woman and have had vaginal reconstructive surgery, you will need your Healthcare Professional to OK resuming vaginal intercourse.
+If you are a woman and have had vaginal reconstructive surgery, you will need your doctor to OK resuming vaginal intercourse.

 How can I avoid pain during intercourse?

-While it can help to experiment with sexual positions that shift weight away from your stoma, supporting yourself with a pillow, and the use of sexual lubricants, the most important tip is to talk openly with your partner about these changes, and to try not to feel self-conscious because of the operation.
+While it can help to experiment with sexual positions that shifts weight away from your ostomy, supporting yourself with a pillow, and the use of sexual lubricants, the most important help is to talk openly with your partner about these changes, and to try not to feel self-conscious because of the operation.

 Also remember that there are other ways of having sex than intercourse (e.g. outside stimulation).

-Firstly, keeping the ostomy bag clean and empty is a good idea.
-You may want to put a new bag on beforehand, and there are several good options if you'd like to use a smaller one.
+Firstly, keeping the pouch clean and empty is a good idea.
+You may want to put a new pouch on beforehand, and there are several good options if you'd like to use a smaller pouch.

-Some people switch to an ostomy minicap.
+Some people switch to an ostomy cap.
 Other people may switch to a smaller mini-pouch or a closed-end pouch.
 All of these choices are smaller, less bulky and more discreet.